mmbman/Katagiri/jewel-mirror-awareness.md

 Which is why this sutra begins, “The teaching of thusness has been intimately conveyed by buddhas and patriarchs.”

-“The teaching of thusness,” the dharma of nyoze, the relative and absolute working in perfect harmony: this is not something you can grasp directly by your six senses.
+“The teaching of thusness,” the dharma of *nyoze*, the relative and absolute working in perfect harmony: this is not something you can grasp directly by your six senses.

 But it can be transmitted from patriarch to patriarch; from person to person.

 So the dharma is mysterious, because it cannot be grasped by the six senses; but it is not mysterious, because it can be transmitted to the next generation.
 Very practically, very clearly.

 Now this verse says, “...it is not fabricated.”
 That is a reference to the unconditioned world.
 But on the other hand, “...it is not without speech.”
 So you can transmit it.

 Now this is very important, for it means that the human form is not bound and constrained.
 It is, in fact, liberated; emancipated.

 Free.